Best Spawn Peeks on Oregon in Rainbow Six Siege (2026 Guide)

 Kitchen hallway

-Kitchen hallway is a calculated play with a 70% community-tested success rate.
+Kitchen hallway is a calculated play graded A for effectiveness by our current estimate.
 It works best for defenders who can commit to the angle the moment they hear the round timer hit zero.

 - Difficulty